ideamark/breadbot/README.md

 ## Config
 * Just watch the only single config file: [bread.cfg](etc/bread.cfg)

-## Console
-1. Type `redis-server` to launch Redis on port 6379.
-2. Type `breadbot` to launch the local console.
-3. Type `import` to import corpus data.
-4. Then u can test Breadbot.
-Type `help` for more info.

 ## Super user mode
 * Super user mode is set for developers.